pshah-flex/conference-iq/DEVELOPMENT_PLAN.md

 **Estimated Time:** 12-15 hours
 **Dependencies:** Phase 1, Phase 2, Phase 9 (Admin Interface)

+**Status:** ✅ **COMPLETE** - All tasks completed:
+- ✅ Crawler core with Puppeteer and Browserless.io integration
+- ✅ All data extraction modules (basic-info, speakers, exhibitors, pricing, contact)
+- ✅ Simplified spend extraction (explicit costs only)
+- ✅ Crawler service integration with database
+- ✅ Cron job for scheduled crawls
+- ✅ Browserless.io configured for reliable serverless crawling

 **Note:** This phase was moved after Phase 9 (Admin Interface) to allow the admin interface to be built first, which can then be used to manually trigger and monitor crawls.
+Browserless.io is used for serverless compatibility instead of local Chromium binaries.

 ---